minkeymouse/nowcasting-kr/STATUS.md

 ## Work Done This Iteration (HONEST ASSESSMENT)

 **CODE IMPROVEMENTS MADE** (This Iteration):
+- **✅ IMPROVED: Soft clipping logic to preserve variation** in `src/infer.py` lines 1316-1377
+  - Location: `src/infer.py` lines 1316-1377 (clipping logic)
+  - Changes:
+    - **IMPROVEMENT**: Replaced hard clipping (np.clip to exact bounds) with tanh-based soft clipping
+    - Soft clipping preserves relative differences between extreme predictions instead of collapsing all to 2 exact bounds
+    - Tracks clipped values to detect if predictions are still collapsing (logs error if only 2 unique clipped values)
+    - Allows 2 std devs of variation within clipped region, preventing all extreme values from becoming identical
+  - Impact: **ATTEMPTS TO FIX repetitive prediction bug** where all extreme values were collapsing to exactly 2 bounds (-12.904 and 13.468)
+  - Status: ⚠️ **CODE CHANGE APPLIED, NOT VERIFIED** - Experiments were NOT re-run this iteration, so we don't know if fix works.
+KOIPALL.G DFM still shows only 2 unique values in existing JSON results.
+- **✅ ADDED: Parameter validation after training** in `src/models.py` lines 613-658
+  - Location: `src/models.py` lines 613-658 (after trainer.fit())
+  - Changes:
+    - Validates A and C matrices for extreme values (> 1e6) or non-finite values (NaN/Inf)
+    - Checks convergence status and logs warnings if model didn't converge
+    - Helps detect numerical instability issues like KOIPALL.G DFM before predictions are made
+  - Impact: **DETECTS numerical instability** early in training, helps identify root cause of extreme forecast values
+  - Status: ✅ **ADDED THIS ITERATION** - Will log warnings during training if parameters are extreme
+- **Added factor state variation validation and alternative calculation**: Added validation to detect when factor states are identical across timepoints and alternative calculation method when data masking changes but factor state doesn't
+  - Location: `src/infer.py` lines 1028-1080
+  - Changes:
+    - Validates that factor state is different from previous timepoints (detects when diff < 1e-6)
+    - When data masking changes but factor state is identical, attempts alternative calculation using last valid observation and C matrix pseudo-inverse
+    - Tracks previous factor states and data hashes to detect patterns
+  - Impact: Helps prevent repetitive predictions by detecting when Kalman filter is failing silently and providing alternative calculation method
+  - Status: ✅ Code improvements applied this iteration
 - **Added data masking change detection**: Added tracking of data masking history to detect if data is not changing between timepoints
   - Location: `src/infer.py` lines 1081-1107
   - Changes: Tracks data masking history (NaN counts, percentages, data hashes) for each timepoint and detects if data masking is identical across timepoints